barongracias/InterPyApp/backend/docs/fivedreg.rst

 fivedreg Package
 ================

-`fivedreg` is the TensorFlow/Keras backend mirroring the NumPy-based `interpy_bg` API.
-It provides training/testing helpers plus plotting utilities for 5D → 1D regression.
+`fivedreg` is the TensorFlow/Keras backend for 5D → 1D regression.
+It provides
+training/testing helpers plus plotting utilities.
+CPU-only (`tensorflow-cpu`) is used.

 Overview
 --------